North Carolina School Counselor Certification

 North Carolina School Counselor Certification Renewal

-• 3 CEUs or 30 clock-hours of education related to the school counseling discipline
+• 3 CEUs or 30 clock-hours related to the school counseling discipline

-• 2 CEUs or 20 clock-hours of education related to digital learning
+• 2 CEUs or 20 clock-hours addressing Digital Learning Competencies

-• 3 CEUs or 30 clock-hours of education related to general instruction
+• 3 CEUs or 30 clock-hours of general professional development (at your employing district’s discretion)

 North Carolina School Counselor Certification Through Reciprocity